parsiya/parsiya.net/content/post/2020/2020-07-25-airtight-hatchway/index.markdown

 binary that is executed or loaded as SYSTEM then you can be SYSTEM.
 But if only admins can modify it then you have accomplished nothing.

-Here's a blog by Raymond where he talks about a reported a issue.
+Here's a blog by Raymond where he talks about a reported issue.
 Planting DLLs in `System32` to get DLL hijacking can only be done by admins.
 So, no CVE.

 * https://devblogs.microsoft.com/oldnewthing/20131023-00/?p=2853